hospital bag essentials guide

 1. Baby clothes

 Pack several baby outfits and onesies, mittens, baby socks, and a hat.
 Depending on the season of your delivery date, pack warmer baby clothes for the colder months and lightweight clothes for the warmer months.
-My first baby arrived during the late spring, so I included lightweight baby sleeping bags in my hospital bag checklist.

 Tip: Bring extra baby clothes in case of spills!